citp/privacy-policy-historical/n/ne/nec/nec.com.md

-> *The following text is extracted and transformed from the nec.com privacy policy that was archived on 2007-06-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070630072158id_/http%3A//www.nec.com/global/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nec.com privacy policy that was archived on 2007-12-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071211105046id_/http%3A//www.nec.com/global/privacy/index.html) for the most accurate reproduction.*

-# Privacy: Terms | NEC
+# Privacy: Terms | NEC | NEC

 Last Update: March 1, 2002